titus-ong/chordparser/README.rst

    :target: https://pypi.org/pypi/chordparser
    :alt: downloads

 This package aims to parse chord notation (e.g. in ChordPro file formats), and provide harmonic analysis of chords based on the key and nearby chords.
-This helps in understanding how each chord functions, and allows for conversion to roman numeral chords.
+This helps in understanding how each chord functions, and allows for conversion to roman numeral chord notation.

 This package will provide a simple ChordPro parser for demonstration of its chord analysis functions.
 It is not as full-featured as the `official ChordPro program <https://github.com/ChordPro/chordpro>`_, and does not aim to be.
 Rather, it serves as a proof-of-concept for analysing chords within the chord progression of songs.